-From the Arctic fox to the bowhead whale and polar bear, the Arctic offers plenty of opportunities to meet these remarkable creatures in the flesh.
+From the Arctic fox to the bowhead whale and polar bear, the Arctic offers lots of opportunities to meet these remarkable creatures in the flesh.
 Going on an Arctic Cruise is one of the best ways to do this.
-Yet it might get tricky when it comes to choosing the best date for your visit, as Arctic wildlife has a strict schedule, dictated by the harsh climate.

 If it’s too cold, the Arctic Fox’s beautiful long tail wraps around its body and serves as an additional winter coat.
 In the case of blizzards, it digs into the snow to stay warm and safe.

 Interestingly, the Arctic Fox is the only canine that has furry paws.

 Living in the Arctic your whole life is not an easy challenge, but this plucky little fox seems to enjoy it!
 Arctic foxes have even been spotted on sea ice, not far away from the North Pole.

 Best time for a date: All year-round.
 That said, you’re most likely to see Arctic foxes during the main season of Arctic cruises, from May to September.

 Characteristics:The Bowhead whale is the only species of whales that lives its whole life in the biting waters of the Arctic.
 This whale can grow up to 18 m (60 ft) long and weighs up to 90,000 kg (~99 US ton)!